milinda/milinda.github.io/_posts/2016-06-15-cp-bin-packing.md

 ## Solutions

-We can two approaches to find the minimum number of bins
+We can use two approaches to find the minimum number of bins

 1. Start with a large number of bins and try to decrease the number of bins until there is no viable solution.
 2. Compute a lower bound and increase the number of bins until we find a solution.

-Then there different ways of bin packing
+Then there are different ways of bin packing

 * first fit decreasing - First bin in which an item can be put is selected,
 * best fit decreasing - Select a bin such that remaining capacity after item is pack is minimal,